leanprover/lean4/doc/monads/intro.md

 In this section we’ll examine what makes a monad a monad.
 After all, can't you just implement these type classes any way you want and write a “monad” instance?
 Starting back with functors and applicative functors, you’ll learn that all these structures have “laws” that they are expected to obey with respect to their behavior.
-We can make instances that don’t follow these laws.
-But we do so at our peril, as other programmers will be very confused by the behavior.
+You can make instances that don’t follow these laws.
+But you do so at our peril, as other programmers will be very confused by the behavior.